-Our dedication to persistent improvement, as well as our shortcoming in Measure 9, have led faculty to the following refinements to our curriculum:
+The dedication to persistent improvement, as well as the shortcoming in Measure 9, have led faculty to the following refinements to the curriculum:

 - Increased focus on all SLOs in ENGL 2070, the introductory course taken by students in all concentrations in our major.
-This will instill the importance of these skills at the beginning of each student's degree program. - Requirement of ENGL 4800 and 4810, courses taken in series that will guide students in independent research or creative projects from the initial planning stages through completion.
-This course is designed to be taken in either the junior or senior year as a culmination of their work in the major, and will be the second and third course required of students across all concentrations in our major.

-Faculty will adapt existing assignments and create new assignments to target the SLOs relevant to a given course.
+This will instill the importance of these skills at the beginning of each student's degree program. - Faculty will adapt existing assignments and create new assignments to target the SLOs relevant to a given course.
 Faculty teaching within each concentration will undergo professional development related to best practices for connecting the SLOs to their discipline.